sconnel42/wedding-website/README.md

 ### TODO:

 #### Frontend
-- Alt text for images in imgs2/
+- Remove alt text/title fields from images
+- Dynamically get all images from folder
 - Remove imgs/
 - Write actual content in About Us
 - Fill in information about church/venue